asukaqaq-s/SimpleDB/README.md

 - DeadLock: Currently, I haven't dealt with how to resolve a deadlock problem.I will update it to WOUND-WAIT or WAIT-DIE.

+- Record: maybe we can only implement schema and stores the information of offset in schema but not layout.

 - TablePage:

     - we should support variable length tuple.Currently, we just implement slotted page on fixed-length tuple.